ForeverScape/ForeverScapeCore/readme.md

 ### Live Demo ###
 ###http://staging.foreverscape.com###
-Currently, the new engine is in beta staging.
-We don't have a dev area yet, so this is both staging and dev, and therefore may be unstable during periods of high velocity development.
+<b>Currently, the new engine is in beta staging.
+We don't have a dev area yet, so this is both staging and dev, and therefore may be unstable during periods of high velocity development. </b>

 ###Licensing:###